alephmembeth/alephmembeth.github.io/presentations.md

       </td>
       <td>
          <b>What Makes a Theory of Justice ‘Empirically Informed’?
 On the Possibilities and Impossibilities of Integrating Empirical Research Into Normative Theory</b><br>
-         presentation at the workshop of the academic assistants of the research group “Need-Based Justice and Distribution Procedures” (FOR 2104) of the German Research Foundation (DFG); University of Bremen
+         presentation at the workshop of the academic assistants of the research group ‘Need-Based Justice and Distribution Procedures’ (FOR 2104) of the German Research Foundation (DFG); University of Bremen
       </td>
    </tr>
    <tr>